myodevops/LaravelBabelKit/README.md

     "jsoncReferenceLanguage": "en"
 }
 ```

+### Cache Management
+This extension uses an internal cache mechanism to improve performance during repeated scans.
+The cache is stored in the `.localization-cache.json` file at the root of the project.
+It keeps track of previously scanned files and their extracted labels to avoid unnecessary reprocessing.

+#### How It Works
+- When **cache is enabled** (default), the extension reads from the `.localization-cache.json` file to determine which files can be skipped.
+- After a scan, the cache is updated with any new or changed files.
+- When **cache is disabled**, the extension ignores and does not update the cache file.
+All files will be scanned every time.

+This behavior is controlled by the disableCache option in the configuration file.<br>
+If set to `true`, the extension will:

+- Ignore the existing `.localization-cache.json` file, even if present.
+- Always perform a full scan of all files.
+- Not write or update the cache file.

+#### Cache and `.jsonc` File Generation
+The cache also plays a role in the generation of the `.jsonc` file, which includes comments indicating where each label was found.<br>
+When cache is enabled:

+- The source file references used in the `.jsonc` output are retrieved from the cache if available, improving performance during export.
+- When cache is disabled:
+- The extension performs a full scan to regenerate source references, ensuring that the `.jsonc` file reflects the current state of all scanned files.

+#### Important Notes
+- The `.localization-cache.json file` is automatically managed by the extension and does not require manual editing.
+- For debugging or advanced testing, you can delete this file to force a full rescan.
+- When `disableCache` is `true`, performance may decrease for large projects, but it guarantees complete rescan behavior.

 ### Release Notes
 You can find a detailed list of extension implementations in the [CHANGELOG](CHANGELOG.md) file.